Basilic

 Considered Options

-OpenAPI spec as source of truth, hey-api for TypeScript client generation, REST as primary interface, GraphQL as optional secondary.
+Fastify routes as source of truth, OpenAPI spec generated from routes, Hey API for TypeScript client generation, REST as primary interface, GraphQL as optional secondary.

 Pros

-• Type-safe clients: hey-api generates fully typed TypeScript clients from OpenAPI specs
+• Type-safe clients: Hey API generates fully typed TypeScript clients from OpenAPI specs

 • Automatic client generation: Frontend gets fully typed clients automatically via code generation